Your first transaction

 The SDK is installed and can now interact with the Sandbox created earlier.

-Create an Account on Algorand¶
+Create an Account¶

 In order to interact with the Algorand blockchain, you must have a funded account.
 To quickly create a test account use the following code.